HAFixAgent: History-Aware Program Repair Agent: Case Study Design

 \subsection{Prompt Context Preparation}

 Consistent with the preliminary study, we employ the entire 854 bugs of Defects4J to prepare the data needed for evaluation.

 \paragraph{Metadata collection.} To prepare the \nonhistory context as defined in Section~\ref{subsubsec:metadata-context}, we need bug metadata such as bug reports, failing tests, and fault locations.
-We mine bug reports from issue tracker links provided by Defects4J.
+For Defects4J, we mine bug reports from issue tracker links provided by the benchmark.
 For 18 cases from the \textit{Chart} project without a clear bug issue link, we use the fixing commit message as the bug description, and to prevent potential data leakage, we manually verified these commit messages to ensure they do not contain explicit fix instructions.
-Similar to the study \cite{nashid2025characterizing}, we collect the failing tests provided by Defects4J.
+For BugsInPy, we intentionally omit bug descriptions to avoid data leakage from commit messages, relying on fault locations and failing tests only.
+Failing tests are collected from each benchmark's test framework.
 Consistent with common practices in the field of program repair~\cite{yang2024sweagent,fan2023automated,bouzenia2024repairagent,xia2022less,ye2024iter,nashid2025characterizing,ehsani2025bug}, we assume perfect fault localization and provide fault localization context, which is derived from the developer's bug fix (following the process in Section~\ref{subsec:prelim-setup}), directly into the agent's context.
-Specifically, similar to prior work~\cite{bouzenia2024repairagent}, this context consists of all file(s) and line(s) that need to be edited to fix the bug.

-\paragraph{Historical data collection.} Motivated by the preliminary study in Section~\ref{sec:preliminary-study}, which shows that 71.1\% of bugs are blameable and most map to a single unique blame commit, we collect history per bug as follows: \begin{itemize} \item Blameable with one unique commit: Run \texttt{git blame} on deleted or modified lines to obtain the blame commit, as defined in Section~\ref{subsubsec:historical-context}. \item Blameable with multiple commits: Only three bugs fall in this case, we use the LLM-as-a-judge (the same LLM as HAFixAgent) to select the single most relevant commit.
+\paragraph{Historical data collection.} Motivated by the preliminary study in Section~\ref{sec:preliminary-study}, which shows that blame commits are broadly available in both datasets, we collect history per bug as follows: \begin{itemize} \item Blameable with one unique commit: Run \texttt{git blame} on deleted or modified lines to obtain the blame commit, as defined in Section~\ref{subsubsec:historical-context}. \item Blameable with multiple commits: In Defects4J, only three bugs fall in this case; in BugsInPy, 182 bugs have two or more blame commits.
+We use the LLM-as-a-judge (the same LLM as \appname) to select the single most relevant commit.
 The model is prompted with the set of blameable lines and asked to choose the line which is most likely related to the bug's root cause. \item Blameless with zero commits: Apply the nearest line fallback strategy from Section~\ref{subsubsec:historical-context} to select a blame commit. \end{itemize}

 Given the selected blame commit, we extract and construct data of \fnall, \fnpair, and \fldiff as defined in Section~\ref{subsubsec:historical-context}.